 If a person is not willing to give up his or her drug use, we should assist them in reducing harm to himself or herself and others (Bunning 1993).

-This programme can be delivered in-house to groups or organisations as requested.
+This programme can be delivered can be delivered live on Zoom to groups or organisations as requested.

 1 Day workshop